introproventures/graphql-jpa-query/README.md

 [![Try in PWD](https://cdn.rawgit.com/play-with-docker/stacks/cff22438/assets/images/button.png)](http://play-with-docker.com/?stack=https://raw.githubusercontent.com/introproventures/graphql-jpa-query/play_with_doker/graphql-jpa-query-example/docker-compose.yml&stack_name=graphhql)

 After PWD session is ready, select the Docker container instance on the left and then click on the link at the top with exposed port 8080 to run the example.
+If you get an error message that says: "error routing request", wait for at least 20 seconds after container instance is created to launch the Spring Boot Application.

 License